 Burst or leaking pipes

 Depending on the location of the burst, you may be able to turn off the water at a shut-off valve, preserving water flow to the rest of your property.
 If not, stem the flow by turning the water off at the meter before calling for an emergency plumber.
+They can isolate the affected section, repair or replace the pipe and test the system to ensure the issue doesn't reoccur.

 Blocked drains

-Blocked drains are a common problem that many people try to fix themselves.
-Small jobs like unclogging a dishwasher or sink might be possible alone, but if simple measures aren’t effective then its time to call in a professional.
+Small jobs like unclogging a dishwasher, toilet or sink might be possible alone - but if simple measures aren't effective, then its time to call in a professional.
+DIY methods often only address surface-level symptoms, leaving the underlying cause unresolved.

 You can also help stop blockages in the first place by not flushing things you shouldn't down the toilet or pouring potential hazards down your drains.